-Elon Musk is without a doubt one of the most exciting future-gazers of the moment.
-He's working on making domestic space travel a reality with his SpaceX project, and he's making electric cars cool with Tesla, while with Neuralink he's looking to get brain-computer interfaces implanted into all of our brains to supplement human intelligence with machine developments.
+Elon Musk is without a doubt one of the most exciting future-gazing technology-makers of the moment.
+He's working on making domestic space travel a reality with his SpaceX project, and he's making electric cars cool with Tesla, while with Neuralink he's looking to get brain-computer interfaces implanted into all of our brains to supplement human intelligence with digital developments.
 Seriously.

-So when he published a white paper on transport (seemingly fueled by rage against the rail system being developed for Los Angeles), the engineering world took notice.
-The paper was about a ‘new’ method of transportation called Hyperloop, which would make possible human transportation at more than 760 miles per hour.
+So when he published a white paper on transport (seemingly fuelled by rage against the rail system being developed for Los Angeles), the engineering world took notice.
+The paper was about a ‘new’ method of transportation called Hyperloop, which would make terrestrial human transportation at more than 760 miles per hour possible.

 The Rand Corporation paper is pretty fascinating, as it was published in 1972, and already refers to this technology as pre-existing.
 In fact, the idea of passengers being transported using pressure in a tube had been floated as early as 1812.
 So the idea of "electromagnetically levitated and propelled cars in an evacuated tunnel" has been around for a long time.
 So why does it only seem to be getting taken seriously now?

 Here we’ve rounded up everything you need to know about the Hyperloop, including how it works theoretically, whether it actually does work, who’s building it, and, more importantly, when you’ll be able to ride one.

 So, it’s 2012, and Elon Musk starts talking about a "fifth mode of transport", the idea that would eventually become Hyperloop.
 That fifth comes after cars, boats, trains, and planes.

 A year later he publishes a white paper full of ideas about the future of a mode of transport that uses magnetic levitation in a low-pressure tube.
 What’s quite revolutionary about this move is that he doesn’t seem to hold a single card close to his chest.